elastic/integrations/packages/citrix_waf/docs/README.md

 ### Syslog

 The `citrix_waf.log` dataset provides events from the configured syslog server.
-All Citrix WAF syslog specific fields are available in the `citrix_waf.log` field group.
+All Citrix WAF syslog specific fields are available in the `citrix` field group.

-An example event for `log` looks as following:

 An example event for `log` looks as following: